DataJuggler/TransparencyMaker/README.md

 # Less Than
 # Less Than Symbol: <

-Will match criterian on less than or equal to
+Will match criteria on less than or equal to

 # Less Than Example